-We suggest that you visit our admissions webpage for more details.
-To speak to our Admissions Consultants please call between the hours of 9.00am and 5.00pm, outside these hours the nurse on duty will answer your call.
+Please visit our admissions webpage for more details.
+To speak to our Admissions Consultants please call between the hours of 9.00 am and 5.00 pm.

 How do I arrange payment?